 Where and When Does Beth Ami Temple Meet?

-Services are every other Friday night at 7:30 p.m. from September through May (see schedule in another section of the website).
+Services are every other Friday night at 7:30 p.m. from September through May.
+To see our Shabbat Service schedule, please click/tap here.

 We meet at Palo Cristi Presbyterian Church, centrally located at 3535 East Lincoln Drive at the southwest corner of 36th Street and Lincoln Drive.
 When we meet, the church is literally transformed into a temple sanctuary with our own ark and accouterments.